nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 ---

-### Orphan Transactions
+### Orphan Transaction

-Orphan transactions are those whose parental transactions are missing at the time that they are processed.
-These transactions are not propagated to other nodes until all of their missing parents are received, and they thus end up languishing in a local buffer until evicted or their parents are found.
+An orphan transaction is one for which the parent transaction is absent at the time of its processing.
+It remains unpropagated to other nodes, lingering in a local buffer until it is either evicted or its parent transactions are found.

 #### See Also